Even at the best of times, quality communication is one of the key prerequisites for a successful work process.

-However, its importance increases exponentially at times of crisis.
-Whenever an unexpected negative event impacts an organization, the quality of subsequent communication greatly determines the organization’s perception and reputation — both externally, in the public’s eye, and internally, among its team members.
+However, its importance increases exponentially in times of crisis.
+Whenever an unexpected negative event impacts an organization, the quality of subsequent communication greatly determines the organization’s perception and reputation — both externally, in the public eye, and internally, among its team members.

 Rather than hoping that the stroke of misfortune will avoid them, organizations need to be prepared for such an eventuality.

 In this article, we will focus on internal crisis communication — how organizations communicate with employees during a crisis.
-We will define the basic related terms and highlight the best practices for internal crisis communication that ensure that all relevant internal stakeholders have all the relevant information on time.
+We will define the basic related terms and highlight the best practices for internal crisis communication that ensure that internal stakeholders have all the relevant information on time.

-Timothy Coombs, the author of the Situational Crisis Communication Theory, defines crisis as “the perception of an unpredictable event that threatens important stakeholder expectations, significantly impacts the organization’s performance, and/or creates negative outcomes”.
+Timothy Coombs, the author of the Situational Crisis Communication Theory, defines crisis as “the perception of an unpredictable event that threatens important stakeholder expectations, significantly impacts the organization’s performance, and/or creates negative outcomes.”

-Based on the different groups of stakeholders it addresses, Coombs goes on to identify two main types of crisis communication:
+Based on the different groups of stakeholders it addresses, Coombs recognizes:

-It is important to note that employees are a specific group of stakeholders, as they are the audience for both public and private crisis communication.
+It’s important to note that employees are a specific group of stakeholders, as they are the audience for both public and private crisis communication.